How to Restore Photos from iCloud Backup

 Note:

-With cloud computing and distributed storage technology, iCloud Photos allows you to sync photos and videos across devices using the same Apple account.
+With cloud computing and distributed storage technology, iCloud Photos allows you to sync photos and videos across Apple devices using the same Apple account.
 If you enable iCloud Photos on your iPhone and MacBook Air, your iPhone will automatically upload photos to iCloud, and then iCloud will sync the iPhone photos to your MacBook Air.

 Although iCloud provides secure and encrypted services for data backup and syncing, you need to subscribe to an additional space plan when you run out of the 5GB of free space.